 At the moment, the one year time limit can be extended if your request is late due to the coronavirus outbreak.

 Social Security Scotland has to deal with your request within 16 working days.
-During the coronavirus outbreak this deadline has been extended by nine weeks.
+During the coronavirus outbreak this deadline has been extended by nine weeks for most benefits.

-If you are still unhappy with the decision after this, or if Social Security Scotland has not made a decision on your request within the set timescale, you can appeal to the First-tier Tribunal.
-The time limit for appealing is 31 days and this can also be extended up to one year from the Social Security Scotland’s ‘redetermination’.
+If you are still unhappy with the decision after a redetermination has happened, or if Social Security Scotland has not made a decision on your request within the set timescale, you can appeal to the First-tier Tribunal.
+The time limit for appealing is 31 days and this can also be extended up to one year from the date of Social Security Scotland’s redetermination.

 At the moment, the one year time limit can be extended if your appeal is late due to the coronavirus outbreak.